openstack/openstack-manuals/doc/contributor-guide/source/api-guides.rst

 * http://git.openstack.org/cgit/openstack/nova/tree/api-guide
 * http://git.openstack.org/cgit/openstack/nova/tree/api-ref

 You need the `extensions`_ for the API reference information.
+Those will be centralized in milestone 2, but for now you need to copy the directory to use those.

 All projects should use this set of `API documentation guidelines`_ from the OpenStack API working group any time their service has a REST API.
 This